JOHN MACLANE JOHANSEN (1916-2012)

 1970 - The John Guest Beach House, Fishers Island NY.
 Status unknown.

 1971 - The Gustavus A. D. Pope House, aka the Tube House, 36 Taconic, Salisbury CT.
-Featured as a 1978 Architectural Record House.
+Featured in GA Houses 3; 1978 Architectural Record Houses.
 Designed with Ashok Bhavnani.
 Built by A. and L. Zavagnin.
 Engineering by Besier and Gibble.
 Sold in 2004 to Helen Scoville.
-Status unknown; may be significantly altered or even destroyed.
+Status unknown; may be significantly altered.

 1971 - The Foster House, 20 Dryden Road, Bernardsville NJ.
 Designed with Ashok Bhavnani.
 Video.
 Sold in 2012.
 Destroyed.
 Lot for sale in 2019.

-1974 - The John Johansen House #2, aka Tent House, Stanfordville NY, substantially built by Johansen.
+1974 - The John Johansen House #2, aka Tent House, aka Rigged House, Stanfordville NY, substantially built by Johansen.
+Structural engineers, KBNA/B; mechanical, Williame Dunne; interiors, Beate Gropius.
 Destroyed by fire later that year.
-Photos show it as rebuilt in 1975.
-Status and address unknown.
+Rebuilt in 1975.
+Sold in 2009 to Alan Orenbuch and Bryan O'Rourke, who did a restoration.
+Featured in DWELL online in 2016.

 1976 - The Rivercross Apartments, 531 Main Street, New York NY.
 Designed with Ashok Bhavnani.
 Became a 365-unit cooperative.